-Marian has created three different testing options giving students more flexibility when scheduling their exams.
+Marian has created different testing options giving students more flexibility when scheduling their exams.
 By providing different options for testing, students are better able to focus solely on the exam.
 The results are important in determining course placement of both incoming freshman and transfer students.

 Students can choose from the following testing options: